c3se/containers/TensorFlow/README.md

     * See `/workspace/README.md` inside the container for information on customizing your TensorFlow image
     * TensorFlow tutorials: <https://www.tensorflow.org/tutorials>
     * For further information see: <https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow>

+## Further information

-* For instructions on how to run singularity container images on our HPC cluster, see the tutorial in this repository <https://github.com/c3se/containers/tree/master/Tutorial>
+For instructions on how to run singularity container images on our HPC cluster, see the tutorial in this repository <https://github.com/c3se/containers/tree/master/Tutorial>